-- A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, DHCD's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources? - All maintenance is tracked by the SHHA office on a weekly schedule to ensure all work is being done in a timely manner. - B. Narrative Question #2: What changes have you made to maintenance operations in the past year? - We added a new part-time employee to help with the COVID-19 sanitation protocol, which included wiping down common areas twice each day, and fogging all common areas with sanitizing spray each morning.
-We had to delay the annual unit inspections from the 4th quarter of 2020, but maintained the Health and Safety inspections. - C. Narrative Question #3: What are your maintenance goals for this coming year? - Our goal is to resume normal maintenance operations soon, and to be to develop and implement preventive maintenance to upkeep property of the SHHA.
+A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, DHCD's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources?

+Based on feedback the overall finding is that tenants are satisfied with our maintenance operations.

+B. Narrative Question #2: What changes have you made to maintenance operations in the past year?

+The housing authority has added a new part-time maintenance employee.
+Maintenance trainings have also increased.

+C. Narrative Question #3: What are your maintenance goals for this coming year?

+Our maintenance goals continue to focus on maintaining safe and sanitary housing for all our tenants.